Bastet: History

-Cats in ancient Egypt were highly revered, partly due to their ability to combat vermin such as mice, rats (which threatened key food supplies), and snakes—especially cobras.
-Cats of royalty were, in some instances, known to be dressed in golden jewelry and were allowed to eat from the plates of their owners.
+Cats in ancient Egypt were highly revered, partly due to their ability to combat vermin such as mice and rats which threatened key food supplies, as well as snakes—especially cobras.
+Cats of royalty were, in some instances, known to be dressed in golden jewelry and allowed to eat from the plates of their owners.
 Dennis C. Turner and Patrick Bateson estimate that during the Twenty-second Dynasty (c.
-945–715 BCE), Bastet worship changed from being a lioness deity into being predominantly a major cat deity.
-Because domestic cats tend to be tender and protective of their offspring, Bastet was also regarded as a good mother and sometimes was depicted with numerous kittens.
+945–715 BCE), Bastet changed from being a lioness deity into being predominantly a major cat deity.

 The native Egyptian rulers were replaced by Greeks during an occupation of Ancient Egypt in the Ptolemaic Dynasty that lasted almost 300 years.
 The Greeks sometimes equated Bastet with one of their goddesses, Artemis.

 Bastet was depicted by Egyptians with the head of a cat and the slender body of a woman.
-Sometimes, Basted was venerated as just a cat head.
+Sometimes, Bastet was venerated as just a cat head.

+Because domestic cats tend to be tender and protective of their offspring, Bastet was also regarded as a good mother and sometimes was depicted with numerous kittens.

 Bubastis

 Bastet was a local deity whose religious sect was centered in the city in the Nile Delta later named Bubastis.
 It lay near what is known today as Zagazig.
-The town, known in Egyptian as pr-bꜣstt (also transliterated as Per-Bastet), carries her name, literally meaning House of Bastet.
+The town, known in Egyptian as pr-bꜣstt (transliterated as Per-Bastet), carries her name, literally meaning House of Bastet.
 It was known in Greek as Boubastis (Βούβαστις) and translated into Hebrew as Pî-beset, spelled without the initial t sound of the last syllable.
 In the biblical Book of Ezekiel 30:17, the town appears in the Hebrew form Pibeseth.